 - Don’t Expect Them to Protect Your Valuables

-While the lighter variety are still referred to as simply “Golden Retrievers” around the rest of the world, the United States and Canada refers to them as “English Cream” to differentiate them based, not only on their lighter color, but also on other features.
+While the lighter variety are still referred to as simply “Golden Retrievers” around the rest of the world, the United States and Canada refers to them as “English Cream Golden Retriever” to differentiate them based, not only on their lighter cream colored coat color, but also on other features.

-Aside from color, the English Cream tends to have rounder eyes, a broader head, a straighter top line and a stockier build than the American Golden.
+Aside from the cream colored coat, the English Cream Golden Retriever tends to have rounder eyes, a broader head, a straighter top line and a stockier build than the American Golden.

 Left to right Koda, Taylor and Jake.
 English Creams differ in appearance from American Goldens not only in color, but in other features.